 Certain statements in this MD&A, and in particular the "Business Objectives and Strategy" and "Outlook" sections, contain forward-looking information (collectively referred to herein as the "Forward-Looking Statements") within the meaning of applicable securities laws.
 The use of any of the words "expect", "anticipate", "continue", "estimate", "may", "will", "project", "should", "believe", "plans", "intends" and similar expressions are intended to identify Forward-Looking Statements.
-In particular, but without limiting the forgoing, this MD&A contains Forward-Looking Statements pertaining to: (i) generation of long-term superior returns on capital, risk management and wealth preservation; (ii) SRC's four key business objectives, the strategies it is undertaking to accomplish such objectives and the anticipated benefits from such objectives; (iii) expectations regarding monetizations of investments; (iv) management's belief that generating profits will provide the liquidity to sustain its investment operations, make new investments and support existing investments; (v) the anticipated benefits of an enhanced capital position; (vi) management's belief that the current discount to NAV is not permanent and the Company's stock price will again approach intrinsic value; (vii) as the discount to NAV narrows to a more reasonable range, the Company believes that opportunities to secure new capital may present themselves; (viii) management's focus on monetizing mature investments, conserving capital and helping the existing portfolio companies to position themselves to emerge from the downturn in the best position to capitalize on the next upswing in the commodities cycle; (ix) the potential for increased oil, gas and coal prices and recovery in those sectors; (x) SRC's continued exploration of alternatives to exit its investment in Union Agriculture; (xi) the investee companies' oil and natural gas reserves; and (xii) expectations regarding the Company's continued financial position.
+In particular, but without limiting the forgoing, this MD&A contains Forward-Looking Statements pertaining to: (i) generation of long-term superior returns on capital, risk management and wealth preservation; (ii) SRC's four key business objectives, the strategies it is undertaking to accomplish such objectives and the anticipated benefits from such objectives; (iii) expectations regarding monetizations of investments; (v) the anticipated benefits of an enhanced capital position; (vi) management's belief that the current discount to NAV is not permanent and the Company's stock price will again approach intrinsic value as the energy and mining sectors begin to recover, the Company's liquidity profile improves and private company valuations are further supported by external methods of price discovery; (vii) measures employed to narrow the discount to NAV; (viii) the anticipated benefits of an enhanced capital position; (ix) expectations with respect to the natural resource sector and its recovery; (x)Corsa Coal's intention to aggressively expand production and sales volumes and capitalize on the current favourable market conditions and the expected benefits of Corsa Coal's recent financing; (xi)expectations with respect to oil prices; (xii) management's focus on monetizing mature investments and helping the existing portfolio companies to position themselves to emerge from the downturn in the best position to capitalize on the next upswing in the commodities cycle; (xiii) the company's intent to continue to be supportive of its investee companies; (xiv) expectations regarding the InPlay Transaction; (xv) value drivers of the Company's investments; (xvi) the Company's goal of expanding its exposure in Alberta and Saskatchewan; (xvii) expectations regarding Union Agriculture's change in business model; (xviii) Union Agriculture's continued trading and logistic activities and the benefits therefrom; (xix) future financing of Union Agriculture's activities; (xx) the consequences of increased use of third-party cattle by OEF; (xxi) the potential for increased oil, gas and coal prices and recovery in those sectors; (xxii) the investee companies' oil and natural gas reserves; and (xxiii) expectations regarding the Company's continued financial position.